iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 Bottom Line

-If your iCloud Shared Photo Library albums are not syncing, the usual explanation is simple: Shared Photo Library is sharing the photos and videos, not copying one person's private album tree to everyone else.
+If your iCloud Shared Photo Library albums are not syncing, this is not a sync failure.
+Shared Photo Library shares photos and videos; it does not copy one person's albums and folders to everyone else.

 For a few albums, rebuild them manually or use Shared Albums.
-If the photos are already on both devices and the missing piece is the album map, AlbumBlueprint is built for that job.
+If the photos are already on both devices and the missing piece is the albums and folders, AlbumBlueprint is built for that job.